 About Penny Little

 Each piece is unique and I have watched people nestle a piece into their palm and instantly know it's the one for them.
-The contrast of the smooth luxurious lustre interior and the organic non-glazed exterior gives it a very tactile quality.
+The contrast of the smooth luxurious lustre interior and the organic non-glazed exterior, leaving the porcelain to speak for itself, gives it a very tactile quality.

-Creativity has always been a strong theme in my life, I have always been interested in the world of design, retail and individual expression.
-I know that a life full of creativity and inspiration inevitably influences the things that we make and do and I feel privileged; I love being a potter.
+Creativity has always been a strong theme in my life, I have always been interested in the world of design, retail and anything individual and hand-made.
+Creativity and inspiration are very important to me and I love being a potter.

-I never make anything bigger than I can create in my hand because I want to keep an unbroken connection with the clay throughout the making process.
-I am influenced by nature and the beautiful part of the world where I live in Devon, between the moors and the sea and on a clear day I can just see the River Dart from my studio window.
+I am very lucky to live between the moors and the sea in Devon which is such a beautiful part of the world, and on a clear day I can just see the River Dart from my studio window.
 Some of my pieces are tiny, like jewels, other are larger and more sculptural, reminiscent of waves and pebbles, fire and water, but all made of the earth, of course.

 I was proud to be awarded The MAKER’S CHOICE AWARD by North Devon Ceramics Academy and Studio at A Festival of Ceramics 2018